Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Introduction

+We generalize the sum-rank metric to (interleaved) matrices and define a corresponding (burst) sum-rank channel that generalizes the corresponding (burst) channel models in the Hamming metric and the rank metric.
+In this channel model the component errors of sum-rank weight at most $t$ share the same row support which, if being stacked into a matrix, yields an error matrix over $\Fqm$ that has a small sum-rank weight $t$.

-We show how to construct \ac{ILRS} codes and propose a Loidreau--Overbeck-like and an interpolation-based decoding scheme that both allow for decoding errors beyond the unique decoding radius in the sum-rank metric efficiently.
-The Loidreau--Overbeck-like decoder for \ac{ILRS} codes generalizes the first decoder for interleaved Gabidulin codes by Loidreau and Overbeck~\cite{loidreau2006decoding,overbeck2007public} and can correct errors of sum-rank weight $t \leq \frac{\intOrder}{\intOrder + 1}(n-k)$ with high probability (Theorem~\ref{thm:LO_decoder_ILRS}), where $\intOrder$ is the interleaving order, $n$ the length and $k$ the dimension of the code.
-Although the Loidreau--Overbeck-like decoder is not the fastest in terms of computational complexity ($O(\intOrder n^\omega)$ operations in $\Fqm$, where $\omega$ is the matrix multiplication exponent), it is the key ingredient in the proof of the upper bound on the decoding failure probability of the proposed interpolation-based decoding scheme for \ac{ILRS} codes.
+In Section~\ref{sec:ILRS} we show how to construct \ac{ILRS} codes and propose a \ac{LOlike} decoder and an interpolation-based decoding scheme that both allow for decoding errors beyond the unique decoding radius in the sum-rank metric efficiently.

+The \ac{LOlike} decoder for \ac{ILRS} codes generalizes the first decoder for interleaved Gabidulin codes by Loidreau and Overbeck~\cite{loidreau2006decoding,overbeck2007public} and can correct errors of sum-rank weight $t \leq \frac{\intOrder}{\intOrder + 1}(n-k)$ with high probability (Theorem~\ref{thm:LO_decoder_ILRS}), where $\intOrder$ is the interleaving order, $n$ the length and $k$ the dimension of the code.